ContactEngineering/topobank/docs/deploy.rst

    docker-compose -f production.yml logs

 See help with `-h` in order to see more options, e.g. filter for messages of one service.
+Use `-f` in order to follow logs.

-Example: See only messages of "django" service:
+Example: See only messages of "django" service and follow them:

 .. code:: bash

-   docker-compose -f production.yml logs django
+   docker-compose -f production.yml logs -f django

 Seeing running processes
 ........................